vfosnar/sshere/README.md

         "user@example.com":{"passwd":"super secret password"}
     }

-    # It will login to the server automatically
+    # now it will auth to the server automatically

 ## How-to install
     # Clone this repo